martinberger/n-queens-with-lines/README.md

 emphasis on clarity of the algorithm.
 In particular, we use a somewhat brute-force approach to the identification of prohibited lines:

-- We simply consider all triples of queens, compute the slop(es) they form and compare if they form a line with three or more points.
-There is redundancy, that could probably be eliminated by preprocessing (ordering) queens by row / column (see many algorithm in computational geometry, e.g. the convex hull problem [C]).
-We avoid such algorithmic cleverness because it makes the code much more complicated, with at best (NP-completeness) a modest speedup.
+- We simply consider all triples of queens, compute the slope(s) they form and check if they form a line with three or more points.
+There is redundancy that could probably be eliminated by preprocessing (ordering) queens by row / column (see many algorithm in computational geometry, e.g. the convex hull problem [C]).
+We avoid such algorithmic cleverness because it makes the code much more complicated, with, at best (NP-completeness) a modest speedup.
 This also allows us to keep the core algorithm (the method `genericQueens` in Algorithm.java) virtually identical with that for the original N-Queens problem.
 This makes verification easier.